lucystevenson/tech515-CICD/README.md

 ⚠️ This is mandatory — every job that needs files must check out the repo

 - build environment > click SSH agent > credentials > add > jenkins > kind: SSH username with private key > description: private key to SSH into EC2 instance > username: tech515-lucy-aws.pem > private key > enter directly > copy and paste private key in > add > then select private key you have just added 'tech515-lucy-aws.pem'
-  - we need to add the private key credentials on Jenkins for Job 3 to access our EC2 instance
+  - we do this as we need to add the private key credentials on Jenkins for Job 3 to access our EC2 instance

 - build steps > select execute shell >
   - this copies the tested code from Jenkins worker node to ec2 instance, then we ssh into the ec2 instance and run the app